dsurujon/entropy_adaptation/README.md

 Refer to `nonpython_install.sh`

 ## Steps to recreate the analysis
-1. Download relevant fastq files for the RNAseq experiments
-   `fasterq-dump SRR...`
-2. Download reference
+1. Download reference
    `datasets download genome accession GCF_040687945.1`
-3. Run alignments against the reference genome
+2. Download fastqs and run alignments against the reference genome
+    `download_and_align_fastq.sh`
-4. Call variants
+3. Call variants
    `bash variant_calling_abx_adapt.sh`
    This script will turn bam files into vcf, extract variants in each sample (3 wildtype, 3 adapted), and take the difference between adapted - wildtype to get to a list of mutations uniquely seen in the adapted strain.
-5. Annotate variants - add the names of the genes from the reference
+4. Annotate variants - add the names of the genes from the reference
    `bash annotate_adapt_vcf.sh`
-6. Post processing on jupyter notebooks under `demos`
+5. Post processing on jupyter notebooks under `demos`
-   1. Adaptive_mutations: Generate Table 1 (list of all mutations)
+   1. `Adaptive_mutations`: Generate Table 1 (list of all mutations)
-   2. Coverage_summary: Generate coverage plot for Figure 1, Table 2 (allele depths)
+   2. `Coverage_summary`: Generate coverage plot for Figure 1, Table 2 (allele depths)